 Looking for a printer to help you with yearbook printing or sports book printing?
 Even though we live in a digital age, there is nothing like a yearbook or sports book to keep cherished school memories.
 We print lots of books at Publishing Xpress, but there is something very special about a school sports book or a yearbook.

-Tips for Your Yearbook Publishing Project
+Tips for Your Yearbook Printing Project

-- Decide early on which binding option you want to use.
+Decide early on which binding option you want to use for your yearbook printing.
 The most popular options are perfect bound and saddle stitch, but we have also printed many plastic coil and wire-o books.
 On the three binding options other than saddle stitch, you will need to add an extra margin on the bound side of the book.
 We recommend 1/2 inch margin on the three sides that aren’t bound and 3/4 of an inch on the bound edge.
 With plastic coil and wire-o, that side is punched and you want to make sure that the text is not punched on that side.
 With perfect binding, part of that edge of the page will be caught in the spine.
 Large margins will ensure that there are no issues, but you need to be aware of this as you are designing.

 Getting a yearbook or sports book printed can be an overwhelming task.
 You may have a lot of questions about how to make sure it is printed correctly.
 We’re here to help and make sure the process is as smooth as possible.
 Or check out this article on 50 tips, tricks and ideas for creating school yearbooks.